byTheInK/Easier-Arch/README.md

 You can type `w` to save the changes.

 ## Formatting
-We are going to use [ext4](https://wiki.archlinux.org/title/Ext4) for the filesystem.
+You are going to use [ext4](https://wiki.archlinux.org/title/Ext4) for the filesystem.
 ```bash
 lsblk
 ```